DEXTools Trading Down 8.3% Over Last Week (DEXT)

 DEXTools Coin Profile

-DEXTools’ launch date was June 18th, 2020.
+DEXTools’ genesis date was June 18th, 2020.
 DEXTools’ total supply is 149,703,840 coins.
-DEXTools’ official website is www.dextools.io.
 DEXTools’ official Twitter account is @DEXToolsApp and its Facebook page is accessible here.
+The official website for DEXTools is www.dextools.io.

 Buying and Selling DEXTools

 It is usually not presently possible to purchase alternative cryptocurrencies such as DEXTools directly using US dollars.
-Investors seeking to acquire DEXTools should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DEXTools using one of the aforementioned exchanges.
+Investors seeking to trade DEXTools should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DEXTools using one of the aforementioned exchanges.

 Receive News & Updates for DEXTools Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DEXTools and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.